• Skip to primary navigation

 Not all these needs are wrong, or unhealthy.
 It is the way they go about getting those needs met that can be selfish and hurtful.

-So what should you do in this case?
+So, what should you do in this case?

 Call Their Bluff

-mind gamesIt’s very important for the person who’s playing mind games with you to know that you know the game is being played.
+It's very important for the person who's playing mind games with you to know that you know the game is being played.
 You may want to confront them directly, and ask what exactly their motives are in your relationship.
-This will do one of two things: it will either challenge them to stop the games with you and move on to someone else, or they’ll quit not only messing with your head, but also with your heart.
-You don’t need to waste time with mind players.
+This will do one of two things: it will either challenge them to stop the games with you and move on to someone else, or they'll quit not only messing with your head, but also with your heart.
+You don't need to waste time with mind players.
 Who needs the drama?
 Not you!
 Read about how to have a meaningful relationship here.

 Perhaps they are unaware of his manipulative and game-playing ways.
 Someone once said, “A liar will first lie to himself before lying to others.”
 Your willingness to lovingly, but firmly, confront someone on what they have clearly been doing may help them to stop a game they may not even know their playing.
 But just remember this: don’t simply listen to what they say, watch what they do.
 That will tell you more about motives than anything.
 I want very much for you to have a really great loving relationship, but I sure don’t want you hurt by a game player.
 You can do much better than him.

-Reason #2 They Like the Rush
+Reason 2: They Like the Rush

-Kourtney asked: Why would a guy flirt and act like he likes me and then all of a sudden stop?
-I have this guy friend who would email daily and tell me everything that’s going on and then he just stopped.
-In another question, Brittany asked:Why in the world do guys act like they like you one minute and then the next they treat you like they barely know you?
+Kourtney asked: "Why would a guy flirt and act like he likes me and then all of a sudden stop?
+I have this guy friend who would email daily and tell me everything that’s going on and then he just stopped."
+In another question, Brittany asked: "Why in the world do guys act like they like you one minute and then the next they treat you like they barely know you?"

 Some people just want to see if they can get a guy or girl to like them.
 To them, it is more like a game or a challenge.
 They say to themselves, If I can get a girl or guy to fall for me, then I must be pretty cool.
-All of this comes from a low self-esteem and an unawareness of how they hurt others.
-Still others are in a frantic state of mind, wanting that thrill of knowing at least one person cares about them.
+All of this comes from low self-esteem and an unawareness of how they hurt others.
+Still, others are in a frantic state of mind, wanting that thrill of knowing at least one person cares about them.
 It’s like a high.
 But they soon get bored once they think the person they have been pursuing actually likes them.
 Then they are on to the next conquest.
 The hunt is on for the next rush.
 Sadly, many people have very little insight into what they are doing and why.

-Well that stinks…so now what?
+Well, that stinks...so now what?

 Confront and Move On